lexoyo/backup-bot/README.md

 - [x] Create ZIP backups of specified folders
 - [x] Upload backups to S3-compatible storage
 - [x] Send email reports with backup status and errors
+- [x] Execute a command before backing up a server
 - [ ] npm package @internet2000/backup-bot
 - [ ] Docker image internet2000/backup-bot
 - [ ] In config add a list of files with a "delay", check that the file is in the archive and it is recent enough